07Manoj/VPC_Networking/walkthrough.md

 * To solve for DNS on this zone, the idea is to forward the DNS requests to the IGW_Gateway and the IGW router will handle the resolution of DNS requests.
 * List the IP address of the IGW_Gateway which is 10.5.5.1 in the System > General Setup > DNS Server Settings field
 * ***Navigate to Services > DNS Resolver*** and disable the DNS resolver.
 We can directly use the DNS Forwarder to forward the requests to 10.5.5.1.

  ![DNS_AV1](Images/DNS_AV1.png)

 * Navigate to Diagnostics > Ping and ping any hostname that you would like to resolve.

  ![DNS_AV1](Images/DNS_AV.png)

+The above guide helps replicate a Virtual Private Cloud like networking architecture using PfSense.
+The firewall rules and IP addresses can be modified as deemed fit.